kaishuu0123/kaishuu0123/README.md

 ### 👋 Hi there, I'm kaishuu0123

-Software engineer with a focus on Web Development (Rails / React) and with a background in low-level systems.
+Software engineer with a focus on Web Development (Rails / React) with a background in low-level systems.

 - 💎 **Main Stack:** Ruby on Rails, React, TypeScript
 - ⚙️ **Background:** C